gwolfis/f5-azure-arm-templates-v2/README.md

 ## Getting Help

 Due to the heavy customization requirements of external cloud resources and BIG-IP configurations in these solutions, F5 does not provide technical support for deploying, customizing, or troubleshooting the templates themselves.
-However, the various underlying products and components used (for example: F5 BIG-IP Virtual Edition, F5 BIG-IP Runtime Init, Automation Toolchain extensions, and Cloud Failover Extension (CFE)) in the solutions located here are F5-Supported and capable of being deployed with other orchestration tools.
+However, the various underlying products and components used (for example: [F5 BIG-IP Virtual Edition](https://clouddocs.f5.com/cloud/public/v1/), [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init), [F5 Automation Toolchain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) extensions, and [Cloud Failover Extension (CFE)](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/)) in the solutions located here are F5-Supported and capable of being deployed with other orchestration tools.
 Problems found with the templates deployed as-is should be reported via a GitHub issue.
 Read more about [Support Policies](https://www.f5.com/company/policies/support-policies).

 For help with authoring and support for custom CST2 templates, we recommend engaging F5 Professional Services (PS).

 ### Filing Issues